-A hearing health professional who provides advice and support is vital.
+A hearing health professional who provides advice and support is important.
 They are the experts in determining whether a hearing aid or an implant is right for your needs, or for those of your child.
-Finding the most appropriate solution may change your life.
+Finding the most appropriate solution can be life changing.

 On the first visit, your hearing health professional may ask about medical history, recent hearing loss symptoms and general physical health to build a detailed case history.